How to Wait for User Input in Bash [With 4 Practical Examples]

 EXPLANATION

-The script starts with #!/bin/bash which specifies the Bash interpreter.
-The echo command displays the message “Press any key within 5 seconds”.
+Here, the echo command displays the message “Press any key within 5 seconds”.
 Later an infinite while loop starts that will continue until explicitly terminated.

 The read command is used to read a single user input within 5 seconds.
 The script checks the exit status using $?.
 If the exit status is 0, it means that a key was pressed within the 5-seconds timeout and the program terminates displaying the message “$key is pressed.
 Program Terminated”.
 If the exit status is not 0, the echo command is used to display the message “Waiting for a keypress”.
 Finally, the loop continues, waiting for a keypress or until the 5-second timeout is reached.